arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 # tl;dr

-* SmallFP really did deliver a great experience by allowing an audience of Clojure developers to hear about other functional programming languages and concepts.
+* SmallFP did deliver a great experience by allowing an audience of Clojure developers to hear about other functional programming languages and concepts.